 Like most other arctic sled dogs, malamutes trace their ancestry back to Siberia.
 However, it wasn’t until their owners – a nomadic tribe known as the Mahlemuts – settled in the Seward Peninsula of Alaska that the breed began to develop a unique identity, which differed from their Siberian ancestors.

 In addition to pulling sleds across ice and snow, these dogs were expected to assist in hunting tasks and to protect their humans from polar bears and wolves.
 Unlike many of the other sled dogs living in Alaska, who’s gene pools intermingled with other breeds as explorers began reaching Alaska, the Mahlemut people lived in relative isolation, so the malamute gene pool remained relatively untainted by other breeds.

-Eventually, malamutes began making their way to the mainland U.S., which helped their popularity explode.
-The breed gained AKC recognition in 1935, and they’ve been kept as companion animals ever since.
+Eventually, Alaskan malamutes began making their way to the mainland U.S., which helped their popularity explode.
+The breed gained American Kennel Club (AKC) recognition in 1935, and they’ve been kept as companion animals ever since.